identity-com/idv-commons/README.md

 ## Events

-Tasks are generic abstractions that represent "messages" to the process, most of the events are built-in but if you defined specific external tasks you need to fire your own events
+Events are generic abstractions that represent "messages" to the process, most of the events are built-in but if you defined specific external tasks you need to fire your own events

 The events lifecycle are manage by the IDV toolkit, they are created and dispatched as a result of external notification